1972 Puerto Rico DC-7 crash

-The 1972 Puerto Rico DC-7 crash was an aviation accident that occurred on December 31, 1972, in Carolina, Puerto Rico.
+On December 31, 1972, a DC-7 cargo aircraft crashed in Carolina, Puerto Rico, killing all five people on board, including baseball legend Roberto Clemente.
 As a result of inadequate maintenance, the aircraft's No. 2 engine failed after takeoff.
-After initiating a turn to return to the airport, the aircraft eventually descended into, or attempted to ditch into, the ocean a mile offshore.
-All five people on board died, including baseball legend Roberto Clemente.
+After initiating a turn to return to the airport, the aircraft eventually descended into, or attempted to ditch into the ocean a mile offshore.
 The crash site was listed on the US National Register of Historic Places in 2022.

 Background

 Roberto Clemente was a baseball star for the Pittsburgh Pirates, with whom he had won two World Series championships.
 On September 30, 1972, in his final at-bat, he had become only the 11th player in Major League Baseball history to collect 3,000 hits.

 In October 1972, Clemente traveled to Managua, Nicaragua to coach the Puerto Rico national baseball team at the 1972 Amateur World Series.
 Weeks later, on December 23, a 6.3-magnitude earthquake struck the country near Managua, devastating the city and killing approximately 5,000 people.
 Many countries sent aid to Nicaragua, inspiring Clemente to contribute to the relief effort with his own money and to personally supervise the delivery of goods.
 Clemente had also been convinced to become involved by local television show host, reporter and celebrity Luis Vigoreaux.

 Clemente had previously sent three cargo planes and a ship to help the Nicaraguans, but heard reports that the military had seized the goods intended for the earthquake victims.
 Suspecting profiteering by the military, he chartered a fourth plane so that he could visit Nicaragua and directly confront the military leader, believing that as a celebrity he could not be harmed.